public-salaries/public_salaries/README.md

 ### Authors

-Chris Muir, Vinay Pimple, and Gaurav Sood
+Chris Muir and Gaurav Sood

 #### Contribute to the project